flonadb/flonadb/README.md

 - [Configure the client application](#client-setup) by setting the value of the `db.provider` property to `file` in the [Driver Configuration](#driver-configuration).
 Alternatively, you can comment out this property since `file` is the default value.
-- You also need to tell the Flona driver the location of database instance definition file, this is done by setting the path to the file as the value of an environment variable or a JVM system property named `FLONA_FILE_DB_CFG_LOCATION`.
+- You also need to tell the Flona driver the path to the database instance definition file, this is done by setting the path to the file as the value of an environment variable or a JVM system property named `FLONA_FILE_DB_CFG_PATH`.

 > [!NOTE]
 > The File Proxy Database supports dynamic reloading of the database instance definition file, to enable this see